Delivering/Improving Your Online Course

 The ATC and your ID team are available to look through online courses for potential accessibility trouble spots.
 The Center for Accessible Resources will assist you when a student presents an accommodation request.
 Want an informal check?
 Run ALLY, our new Moodle plug-in used for running accessible document checks.
 Ask your ID for help by emailing email@example.com.

-Want an in-depth walk through with an online delivery expert?
-Our ID team can privately assess your online course against the research-based, customized course quality rubric designed originally at the State University of New York (the OSCQR, or “Oscar”).
-This course rubric [link] provides measures against current online best practices to create a class that emphasizes regular student engagement and meaningful assessment.
+Are you ready for an in-depth walk-through with an online delivery expert?
+We know by now you've been working with OSCQR, the research-based, customized course quality rubric designed originally at the State University of New York System.
+This course rubric provides measures against current online best practices to create a class that emphasizes regular student engagement and meaningful assessment.
 Our ID team can help you assess your online course with the OSCQR rubric and the following checklist.

 View the checklist: LaneOnline Course Quality Check [Review]